justeat/JustTweak/README.md

 The order of the objects in the `configurations` array defines the priority of the configurations.

 The `MutableConfiguration` with the highest priority, such as `UserDefaultsConfiguration` in the example above, will be used to reflect the changes made in the UI (`TweakViewController`).
-The `LocalConfiguration` should have the lowest priority as it provides the default values from a local configuration and it's the one used by the `TweaksConfigurationViewController` to populate the UI.
+The `LocalConfiguration` should have the lowest priority as it provides the default values from a local configuration and it's the one used by the `TweakViewController` to populate the UI.

 ### Usage